biobakery/MetaPhlAn/README.md

 python ../strainer_src/sample2markers.py --ifn_samples sams/*.sam.bz2 --input_type sam --output_dir consensus_markers --nprocs 10 &> consensus_markers/log.txt
 ```

+The result is the same if you want run several sample2markers.py scripts in parallel with each run for a sample (this maybe useful for some cluster-system settings).
 This steps will take around 44 minutes.
 If you want to skip this step, you can download the consensus marker files from the folder "consensus_markers" in [this link](https://www.dropbox.com/sh/m4na8wefp53j8ej/AABA3yVsG26TbB0t1cnBS9-Ra?dl=0).

 Step 4.
 Extract the markers of *Bacteroides_caccae* from MetaPhlAn2 database (to add its reference genome later):

+This step will extract the markers of *Bacteroides_caccae* in the database and then MetaPhlAn2_Strainer will identify the sequences in the reference genomes that are closet to them (in the next step by using blast).
+Those will be concatenated and referred as *reference-genome-reconstructed strains*.
+The commands to run are:

 ```
 #!python